joherty/icao_mapper/README.md

 # Airport ICAO Route Plotter

 I wanted an easy way to plot an aviation route from airport to airport on an interactive web page map.
-I'm currently using this to track an around the world tour in Microsoft Flight Simulator 2020.
+I'm currently using this to track a tour to circumnavigate the world in Microsoft Flight Simulator 2020.
 Feel free to use or modify this script.

 This Python script reads airport data from a CSV file and plots a route on a map using the Folium library.
 The route is specified by a list of ICAO codes provided in a text file.